-To disconnect equipment, raise socket cover and remove plug, then close and latch the cover into place to ensure a weatherproof seal.
+To disconnect equipment, raise socket cover and remove the plug, then slide the lid down to close it and ensure a weatherproof seal.

-Before moving the caravan from a pitch ensure that all accessory points are disconnected and latched in the closed position to prevent the ingress of water or other foreign matter from causing damage to the point or any of the caravans services.
+Before moving the caravan from a pitch ensure that all accessory points are disconnected and latched in the closed position to prevent the ingress of water or debris causing damage to the point or any of the recreational vehicle's services.

-Any item plugged into this socket will be supplied by the same 10A breaker (MCB) as the other items plugged into sockets within the caravan.
+Any item plugged into this socket will be supplied by the same 1 OA breaker (MCB) as the other items plugged into sockets within the recreational vehicle.
 Please take into account the total loading placed on the socket circuit and the site supply before switching equipment on.
 The socket should be used to power a single appliance with an appropriate power consumption rating - the socket is NOT suitable for use as a supply to power an adjacent caravan or motorhome.